San Mateo County Public Safety Memorial Service

 Redwood City, CA 94063

-You could also have a holiday party that sponsors the toy and book drive.
+You can also have a holiday party that sponsors the toy and book drive.
 Ask the guests that attend your work or home party to bring a new unwrapped gift to the party.
 We will arrange to have a fire department representative attend the party to collect toys and give a description of what the program is about.
-If you're interesting in this option contact Justin Velasquez at (650)780-7400 or email@example.com
+If you're interesting in this option contact firstname.lastname@example.org

 For more information go to the Redwood City Toy Drive web page.